 The second thing that I would concentrate on is more pedestrian: job training.
 We talk a lot about high school and college education, which are very important.
-However, we have a lot of 20, 30, 40 and 50 year olds who are in dead end jobs with no prospects.
-Frankly, I think that is the majority of Americans right now, as we go around the country and talk to folks.

-Yet there are certain jobs that go begging because we can't fill them: in technology, high tech healthcare and high tech construction.
+But we have a lot of 20, 30, 40 and 50 year olds who are in dead end jobs with no prospects.
+Frankly, as I go around the country and talk to folks, I think that's the situation for a lot of Americans right now.
+Yet there are certain jobs that go begging because we can't fill them because of the lack of the right training: in technology, high tech healthcare and high tech construction.
 A couple of friends of mine have recently started a firm in Wilmington, Delaware.
-It is a not for-profit concern.
-They are taking folks in the 20, 30 and 40-year age ranges and for very affordable and modest sum they charge those individuals, they match them up with corporations in the area that put in \$12,000 for a 90 day program.
-They fill all the slots.
-They have 400 applications for 40 positions in Center City, Wilmington.
-These folks are graduating and can get jobs that pay on average three times more than they were making beforehand.
-Therefore, job training has to be a key.
+It's a not for-profit concern.
+They're taking folks in the 20, 30 and 40 year age ranges and for a very affordable and modest sum they train them and match them up with corporations in the area in a 90 day program.
+They have 400 applications for 40 positions in Wilmington.
+These folks are graduating and getting jobs that pay on average three times more than they were making beforehand.
+So job training has got to be a key.